South America

 Peru

-Twelve years after an effort in Peru that saw nearly 100 churches and schools constructed, Maranatha is going back.
-For years, Seventh-day Adventist leadership in Peru has been asking Maranatha to return.
+Twelve years after an effort in Peru that saw nearly 100 churches and schools constructed, Maranatha returned in 2019.
+For years, Seventh-day Adventist leadership in Peru has been asking Maranatha to come back.
 The initial effort in Peru was a success and helped to grow Adventist membership country-wide.
 With the influx of members, there has been a new need for more places of worship, as well as schools.
+Currently, Maranatha is constructing structures all over the country, with the help of hundreds more volunteers.

 Capital: Lima